Often, the most powerful validation of an elective medical procedure, such as LASIK, occurs when eye doctors choose the procedure for him or herself.

 Fortunately for Dr. Parkhurst, LASIK vision correction was an option for his vision and eyes.
-Given he was training with those ophthalmologists who pioneered the LASIK procedure over 20 years ago, he had a better understanding than most of what to expect from the procedure.
+Given he was training with those ophthalmologists who pioneered the LASIK procedure over 20 years ago, he had a better understanding than most of what to expect from the LASIK consultation and from the procedure.

 “Knowing the risk of potential side effects and complications of LASIK are far less than those of daily contact lens use, I knew I was choosing the best option for my vision and eye health,” said Dr. Parkhurst.
 “Today, my vision is now what I would consider perfect for me.
 When I’m measured on the eye chart, it’s better than 20/20, it’s 20/15 vision, and I never wear glasses or contacts for anything.”

 He credits his LASIK surgery with being able to participate in the important mission work he performs with colleagues who volunteer their time and skill in underdeveloped regions of the world, offering sight-saving care to those in need.